 I specialize in eighteenth-century and Romantic British literature, and I have taught a range of courses, including on the long eighteenth century, Romanticism, the early modern period, the medieval period, the history of the novel, Milton, and Shakespeare.
-I am the author of Melancholic Life: Literary Expression and the Experience of History from Burton to Keats (forthcoming from Bloomsbury), which argues that the eighteenth century constitutes a pivotal historical moment for our understanding of the kinds of political possibilities that might or might not follow from the lived experience of melancholic feeling.
+I am the author of Melancholic Life: Literary Expression and the Experience of History from Burton to Keats (Bloomsbury, 2025), which argues that the eighteenth century constitutes a pivotal historical moment for our understanding of the kinds of political possibilities that might or might not follow from the lived experience of melancholic feeling.

 Education: